loremdipso/comic_splitter/README.md

 # Performance

-Initial python script: ~1.5s for 2 pages
+Initial python script: ~1500ms for 2 pages
-Rust equivalent: ~0.5s for same 2 pages
+Rust single-threaded equivalent: ~540ms for same 2 pages Rust using rayon for multi-threading: ~300ms for same 2 pages